seed-rs/seed/README.md

 This package requires you to install [Rust](https://www.rust-lang.org) - This will enable the CLI commands below:

- You'll need a recent version of Rust's nightly toolchain:
+ You'll need a recent version of Rust: `rustup update`
-`rustup update`
-`rustup default nightly`,

-The wasm32-unknown-unknown target:
-`rustup target add wasm32-unknown-unknown --toolchain nightly`
+The wasm32-unknown-unknown target: `rustup target add wasm32-unknown-unknown`

-And wasm-bindgen:
-`cargo +nightly install wasm-bindgen-cli`
+And wasm-bindgen: `cargo install wasm-bindgen-cli`

 ### The theoretical minimum